3a1b2c3/seeingSpace/README.md

 <img src="https://user-images.githubusercontent.com/74843139/134788646-69861df7-4656-449e-adb4-210c8e0307ff.png" width=300>

-While it is a useful model for graphics some propblems are easier to understand with a more general model.
+While it is a useful model for graphics some problems are easier to understand with a more general model.
 Inspired by insect eyes or camera arrays the plenoptic function generalizes this idea:

 <img src="https://user-images.githubusercontent.com/74843139/134788591-e65ba01b-3dda-407b-9f91-712af9f224e8.png" width=300>